aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/deployment-guide.md

 CloudFormation prepopulates stack parameters with the default values provided in the template.
 To provide alternative input values, you can specify parameters as environment variables that are referenced in the `ParameterKey=<ParameterKey>,ParameterValue=<Value>` pairs in the _create-customer-resources.sh_ shell script's `aws cloudformation create-stack` command.

-&nbsp;&nbsp;&nbsp;2.
-To execute the _create-customer-resources.sh_ shell script, navigate to the directory where you cloned the _amazon-bedrock-samples_ repository, then change your working directory to [amazon-bedrock-samples/agents/bedrock-insurance-agent/shell/](../agents/bedrock-insurance-agent/shell/).
-Modify the shell script permissions to executable:
+2. Before you run the shell script, navigate to the directory where you cloned the _amazon-bedrock-samples_ repository and modify the shell script permissions to executable:

 ```sh
 # If not already cloned, clone the remote repository (https://github.com/aws-samples/amazon-bedrock-samples) and change working directory to shell folder: